cole-k/osu-kb/readme.md

 to believe that other microcontrollers won't work; I just don't know their nuances.

+I recommend you read or skim through the whole guide before choosing to build one of these keyboards.

 ### Parts required

 For the functional part of the keyboard, you'll need the following:
-* ATtiny85-based microcontroller, e.g.
+* An ATtiny85-based microcontroller, e.g.
   [Trinket](https://www.adafruit.com/product/1501) or
   [Digispark ebay
   clones](https://www.ebay.com/itm/Digispark-Kickstarter-ATTINY85-Arduino-General-Micro-USB-Development-Board/351877226756)
   This has only been tested on the Trinket.
 * Some wire and a soldering iron.
 * Two switches and keycaps.
-* Micro-USB cable.
+* A Micro-USB cable.
 * (Optional) 2 LEDs and appropriate resistors.

 To make a case, you'll need the following: